Natalie Haynes: Radio

 Haynes has appeared on BBC Radio 4 as a panellist on Wordaholics, We've Been Here Before, Banter, Quote...
 Unquote, Personality Test and Armando Iannucci's Charm Offensive, and she has been an announcer on BBC Radio 4 Extra.
-She has contributed to the BBC 7 comedy review show Serious About Comedy and she reviews films for Front Row.
+She has contributed to the BBC 7 comedy review show Serious About Comedy and has been a contributor on Front Row.

 Her stand-up has featured in Front Row and Loose Ends on BBC Radio 4 and Spanking New on BBC 7.
 She appeared in BBC Radio 4's Pick of the Fringe in 2004 and 2005.
 She has also appeared on BBC Radio 5 Live's Anita Anand Show, and MacAulay and Co. on BBC Scotland.

-In 2005 and 2006, Haynes wrote and presented documentaries on comic writers, for BBC Radio 4.
+In 2005 and 2006, Haynes wrote and presented Laughing Matters, two documentaries on the search for role models for modern female comedians, for BBC Radio 4.
 Her subjects included the modern female writers Jessica Mitford, Dorothy Parker and Julie Burchill, and the classical male writers Aristophanes, Juvenal and Martial.